 - Offset: Please define the number of rows you want to move backward.
 For example, If it is 3, then it will select the 3rd previous row (-3) as a result — Use Column, Subquery, or any expression that returns a single value.

 - Default: You can define the default value.
-If you ignore, NULL is returned.
+If you ignore it, NULL is returned.

 - Order_By_Clause: This is used to sort the Partitioned data.
 Please refer to Order By Clause in SQL Server.